Sindh LG polls: PPP, PTI workers clash outside Keamari DC office

 He alleged that PTI’s Ali Haider Zaidi and others forcibly entered the premises and broke the locks.
 “The PTI workers ransacked the computer and harassed staff including female returning officers who were busy performing their electoral duty,” he said.

-He further said that PTI workers pelted stones and broke the windows of several vehicles.
+He further said that PTI workers threw stones and broke the windows of several vehicles.
 He said police took action against the hooliganism and removed the party workers from the DC office.

+Abro said a first information report would be lodged against PTI leaders and workers over the incident.

 The statement said district police arrived at the scene with water cannons and other equipment to deal with any emergency situation.
 It added that the situation was currently under control and all political workers had been dispersed.